boramkim0514/boramkim0514/README.md

 - 👋 Hi, I’m Boram Kim living in South Korea.
 - 👀 I’m interested in baking, climbing,drawing, running, and cooking.
-- 🌱 I’m currently learning python, tkinter and mySQL, and Machine Learning models.
+- 🌱 I’m currently learning python, tkinter and mySQL, and Machine Learning models, and deep learning.
 - 💞️ I’m looking to collaborate on machine learning, deep learning, and data visualization.
 - 📫 How to reach me boramkim0514@naver.com
 <!---